feltkamptv/oraclechatapi/README.md

 $client = new oracleSoapApi($soapUrl, $username, $password, $app_id, false, $interface_id, $interface_name);
 ```

+If you are communicating with the Oracle Service Cloud Chat API, make sure you have Curl compiled with OpenSSL and not with GnuTLS.
+GnuTLS tends to give errors because the Chat API does not properly close TLS connections.

 ## Need support?

 If you need support with Oracle Service Cloud or with this Chat API PHP class, contact [Customer Interaction Group](http://www.custintgroup.com) or [Feltkamp.tv](http://www.feltkamp.tv)